 I’ve written a couple of posts (here and here) about TheFormTool, an add-on to Microsoft Word that makes it extremely easy to create document templates and generate documents based on those templates.
-This weak, the developers of TheFormTool gave a sneak peak of a forthcoming product that they have code named REACH.
+This week, the developers of TheFormTool gave a sneak peak of a forthcoming product that they have code named REACH.

 REACH is an enhancement to TheFormTool Pro that extends its document-assembly capabilities from a single document to document automation for groups of documents.
 In much the same way that TheFormTool allowed you to generate a single document, REACH will allow you to generate multiple documents in one fell swoop.